 In most cases constipation can be handled by taking fiber and drinking water but sometimes a laxative is necessary.
 Steer away from taking laxatives that stimulate the intestine as these can actually increase the pressure in the area and cause symptomatic hemorrhoids.
 Try osmotic laxatives instead.

 When you feel the urge to use the bathroom, do so.
 Fighting this natural urge increases strain in the pelvic area and builds up the pressure that causes hemorrhoids.

 Strain in the pelvic area is the basic cause of hemorrhoids.
 If you push too hard while trying to have a bowel movement, you can cause hemorrhoids.
 Other activities such as lifting heavy objects and chronic coughing can contribute to this straining as well.
 Be aware of what pelvic strain can do and take steps to avoid it.

 If you feel like you are experiencing symptoms of hemorrhoids, you should contact Dr. Murrell today.
-There is nothing embarrassing about symptomatic hemorrhoids and the sooner you see a specialist the better you will feel.
+There is nothing embarrassing about symptomatic hemorrhoids and the sooner you see a colorectal surgeon in Los Angeles, the better you will feel.